 Arch-Enemy: He and Dolph Ziggler once feuded almost nonstop for the midcard titles.
 They've occasionally revived their feud over the tag titles.
 Randy Orton qualifies as well.
 Epico & Primo, and The Prime Time Players while tag champ, the former with Bourne and the latter with Truth.
 Wade Barrett's become one recently, as has The Miz.

-Awesome but Impractical: The S.O.S., which involves flipping himself and his opponent over rather awkwardly.
+Awesome, but Impractical: The S.O.S. (an arm trap somersault STO), which involves flipping himself and his opponent over rather awkwardly.
 It looks cool, but it's hard as all hell to execute, which is probably the reason it's never become his primary finishing move.
+In fact, the Japanese wrestler who created the move, Madoka (no, not that Madoka), performs it at high-speed to minimize the time of its intrincated motion.

 His Trouble In Paradise finisher.
 It's a spinning kick to the face that can be executed on nearly anyone from nearly anywhere - including from the ring apron.